 “The main problem in the world is stress.
 It is not going to decrease — it is going to increase.
 If through pranayam the shock can be harnessed, the entire stress and disease can be eliminated.” ~Yogi Bhajan

 So What’s the Big Deal About Breathing?

 We all breathe.
 If we don’t, we die.
 That’s pretty simple.
 And yet, breathing is much more than just that.
 Pattern, frequency, depth… all of these contribute to our body’s biorhythms.
 We aren’t conscious of breathing most of the time…and therein lies the difference between breathing and pranayama.
-Pranayam (or pranayama) is the science of breathing consciousness, controlling the movement of prana (life force) through the use of specific techniques.
-Breathing gives us life; pranayama gives us quality of life.
+Pranayam (or pranayama) is the science of breathing consciously, controlling the movement of prana (life force) through the use of specific techniques.
+Breathing gives us life; pranayam gives us quality of life.